 Why should I care about accredited investors?

 Public registration of securities isn’t feasible for most early-stage companies.
 So startups choose exemptions that allow them to issue shares without registering.
+Shares in private companies are typically unregistered securities.
+These shares can only be sold by the issuer to investors and others by making use of exemptions that allow them to be sold legally.

 That being said, under Rule 506(b), you can issue shares to non accredited investors—up to 35 of them—but only if you meet certain disclosure requirements.
 Those requirements are so arduous that, for most startups, the cost of meeting them isn’t worth it.